papersdclub/theclub/README.md

 **Alternative link (if arXiv is down): [link](https://www.arxiv-vanity.com/papers/1404.1100/)**

 **[Post-paper survey](https://www.surveymonkey.com/r/P6RKHDD)** (to complete after reading the paper, completing the quiz):

+## June, 21, 2019

+Marce is running a survey to select our next paper.
+Please take the [SURVEY](https://www.surveymonkey.com/r/YRZB6CP).
+We're also planning live discussion on Sunday that will be lead by one of the members.

+If you're still reading the paper and planning to take the quiz - **don't panic!** I will not close the quiz.
+The deadline is for self-control to make sure we're pretty much on the same page.
+But I will like the quiz open, so that newcomers can take it with their own pace.

+-- Cheers, Ana

 ## June, 20, 2019

 ### Update 2